mickaelmarchal/photo-sorter/README.md

 # photo-sorter
-A simple script to sort a bunch of photos into date directories
+A simple script to sort a bunch of photos into date directories.